Sekihotai/binary-blinker/README.md

 # binary-blinker
-PA Media and Design Contest submission
+PA Media and Design Contest submission in the Programming category

+Won 1st place in city wide (Philadelphia), got slammed in state